frontity/step-by-step-tutorial/tutorial/part9-next-steps/contributing-to-frontity.md

 We believe that open source is one of the most powerful ideas of our generation.
 It allows everyone to do things that otherwise they couldn't.
 Besides this, we believe that collaboration leads to a better development of technology.

 There are many reasons to contribute to open source, one of which is that it will help make you a better developer.
-Check out our list of good reasons to contribute [here](https://docs.frontity.org/contributing#why-to-contribute).
+Check out our list of [good reasons to contribute](https://docs.frontity.org/contributing#why-to-contribute).

 ## How you can contribute